Frequently Asked Questions

 A. PT prescriptions are good for the same body part/injury for up to 1 year.

-Q. I don’t currently have any injuries, but I would like my running form to be assessed to make sure my technique is correct to prevent future issues.
+Q. I don’t currently have any injuries, but I would like a preventative assessment to help avoid future injury.
 Do I still need to get a PT prescription?

 A. If you are asymptomatic, we can happily evaluate you and address your concerns with no prescription.
 If it turns out that you will benefit from additional PT sessions, we can send over the assessment to your physician and obtain a signed plan of care to continue with treatment as needed.